 Your spot is picked out.
 Lures are chosen and you're ready to start pulling in your prize catch.
-But before you can start, you need to know how to rig those lures for the best chance at landing your next largemouth bass.
+But before you can start, you need to know a few bass fishing rigs for the best chance at landing your next largemouth bass.

 Most lures can be tied directly to your line, spinnerbaits, crankbaits, jigs, swimbaits.
-But in the case of soft plastic lures you will need to know a few ways to rig these up to make the most effective use of them when going after largemouth bass.
+But in the case of soft plastic lures you will need to know how to tie them on and set them up to make the most effective use of them when going after largemouth bass.

-First and foremost is the Texas Rig.
+The first and foremost bass fishing rig is the Texas Rig.
 This is going to be the easiest and quickest of the rigs to setup and will most likely be your go-to rig for worms, lizards and minnow baits.
 The Texas rig consist of a hook and a worm sinker.

 You use the Texas rig to cast into any situation you want use a soft plastic but it is primarily used to fish the banks and areas where there is vegetation or other surface cover.
 Used more for shallow water applications but it really will work in any situation.